KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/Alder.md

  >
  > At somepoint during the revised timeline, Alder preformed most of his similar events.
 ##### Abilities
-Alder is a level 16 Devotion Paladin
+Alder is a Devotion Paladin